pymupdf/PyMuPDF/docs/pymupdf4llm/api.rst

         - **"toc_items"** - a list of Table of Contents items pointing to this page.
 Each item of this list has the format `[lvl, title, pagenumber]`, where `lvl` is the hierarchy level, `title` a string and `pagenumber` as a 1-based page number.

-        - **"tables"** - a list of tables on this page.
+        - **"tables"** - |PyMuPDFLayoutMode_EmptyList| a list of tables on this page.
 Each item is a dictionary with keys "bbox", "row_count" and "col_count".
 Key "bbox" is a `pymupdf.Rect` in tuple format of the table's position on the page.

         - **"images"** - |PyMuPDFLayoutMode_EmptyList| a list of images on the page.
 This a copy of page method :meth:`Page.get_image_info`.